Garden AdviceHow to Get Rid of Moles in the Garden

 The process is quite straightforward.
 Just follow the steps below:

 You will need a shovel, a levelling rake, a wheelbarrow and a topdressing mix.

-Cut the grass by using the lawn mower on its lowest setting and dethatch the turf if necessary.
+Trim the turf by using the lawnmower on its lowest setting and dethatch the grass if necessary.

-Mix in the topdressing material of your choice in the wheelbarrow and with the shovel, sprinkle it over where it’s needed.
+Mix in the topdressing material of your choice in the wheelbarrow and, using the shovel, sprinkle it over where it’s needed.

 Use the levelling rake and evenly distribute the mix (about a ½-inch layer), making sure that you don’t stifle the grass.